karkusviktor/blex/README.md

     [--restat]

-    Reset battery statistics on demand, useful only when re- calibrating the battery, should be used only once a month.
+    Reset battery statistics on demand.
+Useful in recalibraing the battery, should only be used once a month.

     [--info]